 Recommended previous knowledge

-Three semesters of the Fysikk, astronomi og meteorologi (bachelor) (being phased out) programme.
+Three semesters of the Fysikk, astronomi og meteorologi (bachelor) (continued) programme.
 FYS2140 – Quantum Physics should be studied simultaneously.

 3 hours of lectures and 2 hours of tutorials each week.

 A final written examination will constitute 70% of the final grade.
 A mid-term test (home or in classroom) will constitute 30% of the final grade.
 Letter grades (A-F).
 A number of compulsory home exercises without grading may also be given.

 The course is subject to continuous evaluation.
 At regular intervals we also ask students to participate in a more comprehensive evaluation.